FrankTianTT/laikago_robot/README.md

 ### builder

 Combining the underlying data from the transfer layer with the task, and meeting the interface specifications of the env class in the gym, forms an environment that can be directly used for reinforcement learning algorithm learning.

+### agent
+Reinforcement learning algorithm from [Stable-baselines](https://github.com/DLR-RM/stable-baselines3) is using.